-11. Prior to determining this Instrument, the Authority advertised its intention to undertake an investigation in relation to acute lymphoblastic leukaemia in the Government Notices Gazette of 23 April 2020, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service personnel and their dependants.
-The Authority invited submissions from the Repatriation Commission, the Military Rehabilitation and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
+Prior to determining this Instrument, the Authority advertised its intention to 10. undertake an investigation in relation to acute lymphoblastic leukaemia in the Government Notices Gazette of 23 April 2020, and circulated a copy of the notice of intention to investigate to a wide range of organisations representing veterans, service The Authority invited submissions from the personnel and their dependants.
+Commission.
+Rehabilitation Repatriation the Military and Compensation Commission, organisations and persons referred to in section 196E of the VEA, and any person having expertise in the field.
 No submissions were received for consideration by the Authority in relation to the investigation.